-On August 14, 2019, KYCC had the Grand Opening of their newest program Recovery Services.
+On Wednesday, Aug.14, 2019, KYCC held the Grand Opening of their newest program—Recovery Services.
 KYCC’s Recovery Services is the first state-certified outpatient substance use disorder clinic in Koreatown and will provide culturally and linguistically competent outpatient treatment for people facing drug and alcohol problems.
 Funded by the Los Angeles County Department of Public Health, Substance Abuse Prevention and Control, services will be available to youth and adults ages 12 and up, men and women.
 Treatment is individualized according to each person’s needs and preferences toward successful long-term recovery.

 “KYCC has always addressed substance use as part of our comprehensive mental health program,” states Nayon Kang, LCSW, Director of Children and Family Services.
 “But we have long recognized the need in the Koreatown community for recovery services.”